naimsiddiquibd/ecoRanger/README.md

 By engaging in protocol-based tasks and simulations, kids will earn badges that mark their progress, empowering them to take real-world actions and make informed decisions about environmental sustainability.

 ## Team
 **Team EcoRangers** is composed of five passionate individuals dedicated to creating an impactful learning experience for kids.
-Led by **Fuad Hasan**, the team includes **Abdullah Fahim**, **Saikot Hasan**, **Naim Siddique**, and **Ambia Omor Faiza**.
+Led by **Fuad Hasan**, the team includes **Abdullah Fahim**, **Saikot Hasan**, **Naim Siddiqui**, and **Ambia Omor Faiza**.
 With expertise in environmental science, technology, and game design, the team has crafted EcoRanger to be both fun and educational, inspiring the next generation to care for the environment.

 ## Future Vision
 EcoRanger is not just a game; it’s a step towards creating a more environmentally conscious generation.
 The project aims to expand with **40 additional protocols** and **AI-driven personalized guidelines**, enabling children to continue learning and taking actionable steps to protect the environment long after they complete the game's current tasks.